 - There are no name collisions between your columns/tables and the GoodData technical columns and tables (see Naming Convention for Output Stage Objects in Automated Data Distribution v2 for Data Warehouses).

-If you decide to generate the Output Stage for the Data Source, review the resulting SQL code to check the following:
+If you decide to generate the Output Stage for the Data Source (see Create the Output Stage based on Your Data Warehouse Schema) or LDM (see Create the Output Stage based on Your Data Warehouse Schema), review the resulting SQL code to check the following:

 - All columns that should serve as connection points are prefixed with